-As previously stated, staff believes the system benefits gained from any excess generation being exported to the benefit of non-participants to be minimal.
+The system benefits gained from any excess generation being exported to the benefit of non-participants appears to be minimal.
 Furthermore, as TECO has not claimed that reliability concerns are a problem in this service area, the benefit of increased reliability would be marginal compared to the increased reliability resulting from the community being served solely by the underground AC distribution system.
 In addition, participants would not be able to claim any higher renewable energy usage as all assets are front-of-meter installations.

 ETL advertises its BES as a business opportunity for investor-owned utilities to own and earn a return on equipment at the customer dwelling that would otherwise be customer-owned or leased and behind-the-meter.
 In the current petition, the general body of ratepayers will be paying for the market research to gather data that could be used to potentially increase reliability for participating customers.
-As indicated by the Company, while current DC Pilot program participants will face no additional charges, future implementations of the BES concept may require a premium rate structure to recover an incremental cost of service from participants.
+As indicated by the Company, while current DC Pilot program participants will face no additional charges, future implementations of the BES concept may require a premium rate structure to recover an incremental cost of service from participants.12

-As discussed above, participating customers will not realize direct energy savings similar to customer-owned or leased solar installations.
+Participating customers will not realize direct energy savings similar to customer-owned or leased solar installations.
 However, participants may experience a slightly higher level of reliability when compared to other ratepayers in the same sub-division.
 As such, the potential system benefits of the DC Pilot program as proposed are dependent on participating customers' willingness to pay a premium for incremental reliability benefits.
-Therefore, the Commission should approve the proposed DC Pilot program with the following modifications: 1) costs associated with the DC Pilot program should be capped at \$1.99 million, and 2) the Company should provide annual reports to the Commission as detailed in the petition as well as a survey, in year three, of the DC Pilot on the participants' willingness to pay a monthly surcharge for increased reliability.
-Staff recommends that the Pilot commence on the date the consummating order is issued and terminate four years from that date, if no request for hearing is timely filed.
+Therefore, we approve the proposed DC Pilot program with the following modifications: 1) capital costs associated with the DC Pilot program shall be initially capped at \$1.99 million, and 2) the Company shall provide annual reports to this Commission as detailed in the petition.
+Additionally, the Company shall conduct a survey in year three of the DC Pilot to determine the participants' willingness to pay a monthly surcharge for increased reliability.
+The Pilot shall commence on the date the consummating order is issued and terminate four years from that date, if no request for hearing is timely filed.
 If a request for hearing is timely filed, the Pilot shall be held in abeyance pending final hearing.

-&lt;sup>12Revised Response to Staff's 1st Data Request, No. 7a.
+12Revised Response to Staff's 1st Data Request, No. 7a.